 Choosing The Right MacBook For College

 It can be challenging for some people to find just the right Apple laptops for their particular needs when going off to school.
 There are so many factors to consider, and not everyone will know exactly what they need to be looking for in the beginning.

 The first step is to consider the major and classes on the schedule.
 Some people simply won't be able to use a MacBook because they are in a major that requires certain software only available for windows.
 If that is the case, it makes no sense to invest in an expensive piece of equipment.

 How much time is spent on the computer is also something that is very important.
 If the majority of work is going to be done on the laptop, investing in a dependable option might be the best way to go.
 A good screen is also going to be essential, because staring at a subpar screen for hours and hours can be frustrating to say the least.

 Specifications might not be that big of a deal right now, but shopping for college means looking towards the future.
 Most people who are purchasing a laptop now are going to try to use the same laptop for all or at least most of their college career.
 Buying a little bit more expensive model right now could make it future proof.

 Finally, consider battery life if the laptop is going to be used quite a bit in class.
 No one wants to have to carry around their charger everywhere they go.
 It is very easy to pick up and go with a laptop when it is not constantly needing a power cord.
 Don't fall into that trap.

 Below is it look at the best Apple Macbook option in each price range.
 Remember that Apple products are going to be a little bit more expensive in general, so don't expect any major deals here.
 Which one is the best Apple laptop for college student?
+What about a laptop for teachers?
 It depends on price.